2021 Bristol City Council election: Hotwells & Harbourside

+The Hotwells and Harbourside by-election was triggered following the stepping down of Alex Hartley over health concerns.
 At the time of this by-election, both Labour and Green Party held 24 seats on Bristol Council, making them the joint-largest parties.
-The Green gain in this by-election means the Greens are now the largest group on the council, the first place this has ever happened outside of Brighton and Hove.
+The Green gain in this by-election meant the Greens became the largest group on the council.

+Bishopston and Ashley Down

+The Bishopston and Ashley Down by-election was triggered following the stepping down of Lily Fitzgibbon due to her moving away from the area.